-The company director Peter Eaton was personal charged with common law gross negligence manslaughter and a breach of section 37 HASAWA.
+Under UK health and safety law, the company director Peter Eaton was personal charged with common law gross negligence manslaughter and a breach of section 37 HASAWA.
 Mr Eaton was seriously ill with cancer and was unable to stand trial.

 The judge said that Peter Eaton was in substance the company and his approach to trial pitting was “extremely irresponsible and dangerous”.

 R v JMW Farms Ltd. (Northern Ireland) (2012)